 - Greek colonies: 600 BC – 49 BC

 - The Celtic Gauls: 480 BC

 - Vikings (Norse Men): 845 AD

-- Rollo becomes the First Viking ruler of Normandy France: duke of Normandy: 911-928 AD.
+- Rollo became the First Viking ruler of Normandy, France: Duke of Normandy: 911-928 AD.

 2) France was called Gallia (Gaul) and was inhabited by Celtic Tribes

 Beginning around 480 BC, before French people were French, France was inhabited by Celtic tribes, which the Romans called “Gauls.”

 The Gauls spoke Gaulish or Gallic, an ancient Celtic language (now extinct).